elainechan/chekhov/README.md

 ## Simplified Manual Attempt
 - Each task consists of several subtasks
 - Each subtask must be done in order
+- If a task list contains anything, the first one must be picked
+- Try to keep list lengths as close to each other as possible

+- a series of inequalities
+- coefficients
+- slack variables

 - Example task list:
 ```
 task1 = ["A1", "B2", "A1", "B3"]